MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The **Activities** capability helps consolidate customer activities from various data sources.
+The Activities capability helps consolidate customer activities from various data sources.
 This creates a customer journey that can be visualized in a timeline view.
 Business analysts can configure the activities that will be displayed on a custom dashboard with timeline view, which can be embedded within business applications.

 It includes two components:
-- **Activities page**: This component is accessible via the **Activities** tab on the left-side menu and is used to define the activities that you want to view on the customer’s timeline grid.
+- **Activities** page: This component is accessible via the **Activities** tab on the left-side menu and is used to define the activities that you want to view on the customer’s timeline grid.
 - **Timeline grid:** This grid consolidates all the activities of one customer in chronological order, and it can be viewed either within a Customer Engagement app via the Customer Card add-in, or within a Power BI dashboard.
 A specific control is used for the creation of that grid.
 Visit the **Timeline Control** subsection within the **Customer Card Add-In** section to learn how to work with that control.

 This section covers only the **Activities** page.